 By eliminating the fight and flight response and inducing serenity, it becomes counter-intuitive for people to use drugs or excess food, restrict food, or use any other self-harming behaviors.

-I do a lot of guided imagery in my groups for people recovering from eating disorders and substance abuse.
-In this sleep-like state of Yoga Nidra, we can start shifting negative thought patterns, or advance through the stages of change: pre-contemplation, contemplation, preparation, action, maintenance.
+I often use guided imagery in my individual sessions and workshops for people seeking relief from stress and anxiety.
+In this sleep-like state of yoga nidra, we can start shifting negative thought patterns, or advance through the stages of change: pre-contemplation, contemplation, preparation, action, and maintenance.

 - iRest practice sessions – downloadable audio recordings